 Learn about our payment options and find the one that suits you best.
 And if you ever find you're struggling with your payments, we're here to help.

-Setting up an automatic payment on a set date means you don't have to worry about paying when your bill arrives.
-So it's great for busy lifestyles.
-And you'll get a discount if you pay by monthly or variable Direct Debit.
+Setting up an automatic payment means you don't have to worry about paying when your bill arrives.
+It's great for busy lifestyles.
+We offer two options, monthly or variable Direct Debit.

 With a variable Direct Debit you pay your energy bill in full each quarter via Direct Debit.
-Your bill will show the amount and date of the payment, and you'll get a discount of £40 per fuel1.
+Your bill will show the amount and date of the payment, and you'll get a discount per fuel.
 To set this up, please get in touch.